-Illustrative Math I: This class uses a problem-based approach to mathematics in which students spend time making sense of problems, trying different approaches, evaluating the reasonableness of their answers, interpreting the significance of their answers, noticing patterns and making generalizations, explaining their reasoning verbally and in writing, listening to the reasoning of others, and building their understanding.
+Math 6: This class uses a problem-based approach to mathematics in which students spend time making sense of problems, trying different approaches, evaluating the reasonableness of their answers, interpreting the significance of their answers, noticing patterns and making generalizations, explaining their reasoning verbally and in writing, listening to the reasoning of others, and building their understanding.
 This 6th Grade Math curriculum covers the concept of Area and Surface Area; Introducing Ratios; Unit Rates and Percentages; Dividing Fractions; Arithmetic in Base Ten; Expressions and Equations; Rational Numbers; and Data Sets and Distributions.
 (2.0 credits)

-Illustrative Math I Accelerated: pre-requisite: Utah Rise 5th Grade Mathematics score of 400 or above or show mastery on the 5th grade comprehensive Mathematics test and teacher recommendation.
+Math 6 Honors: pre-requisite: Utah Rise 5th Grade Mathematics score of 400 or above or show mastery on the 5th grade comprehensive Mathematics test and teacher recommendation.

-This is a fast-paced class that combines the 6th grade and half of 7th grade math curricula into one course.
-This class uses a problem-based approach to mathematics in which students spend time making sense of problems, trying different approaches, evaluating the reasonableness of their answers, interpreting the significance of their answers, noticing patterns and making generalizations, explaining their reasoning verbally and in writing, listening to the reasoning of others, and building their understanding.
+This is a fast-paced class uses a problem-based approach to mathematics in which students spend time making sense of problems, trying different approaches, evaluating the reasonableness of their answers, interpreting the significance of their answers, noticing patterns and making generalizations, explaining their reasoning verbally and in writing, listening to the reasoning of others, and building their understanding.
 (2.0 credits)

-Illustrative Math II: pre-requisite: 6th Grade Math and teacher recommendation
+Math 7: pre-requisite: Math 6 and teacher recommendation